The Application Process

 Most colleges and universities have joined the online application website: Common Application.

-Common Application (Common App) allows students to submit the same application and essay to several schools at once.
-Using the Common App will cut down on the time and stress of filling out college applications.
+The Common App allows students to submit the same application and essay to several schools at once, helping you cut down on the time and stress of filling out each individually.
 Be sure to check which universities on your list use the Common App and reference Common App’s guide for first-year students to get started.
 For students looking at HBCUs, The Common Black College Application allows you to apply to multiple HBCUs at once.

 All schools will require an official transcript.
 Be sure to contact your counselor about sending transcripts to all of the universities on your list.

 Most college applications have an application fee.
 If you cannot afford the application fees, be sure to contact your counselor.
 Waivers are awarded on the basis of family financial hardship.
 Some colleges will waive your application fee if you contact the admissions office and explain that you cannot afford it.
-You can also contact the College Board to ask about their fee waivers.
 For more information on college application fee waiver, see these college application fee waiver FAQS.

 Once you find the schools that are a good fit you can begin the application process.
 Most colleges have an online application, but some require paper applications for specific programs.

-Many colleges require applying students to test their skills prior to enrollment in order to determine what college course level best fits where you are academically.
+Many colleges require students to test their skills in order to determine what college course level best fits where you are academically.
 Accuplacer is a commonly used assessment.
-If you are required to take the Accuplacer test, consider preparing well in advance.
-MyPLACE offers adult education courses that could help you prepare.
-Community College of Philadelphia offers free online math prep.
+If you are required to take the Accuplacer test, prepare in advance using College Board’s free practice questions and study app.
+Community College of Philadelphia also offers free online math prep.

 Many colleges accept College-Level Examination Program (CLEP) credits.
 CLEP exams, administered by the College Board, allow you to prove your mastery of college-level material, acquired through individual study or general instruction.
 With earned credits, you might be able to place out of certain introductory college courses.
 Learn more about CLEP.